salehahmed325/ai-devops-platform/project_context.md

 ### a. `edge-agent`
 - **Purpose**: A Dockerized Python (FastAPI) application that is deployed on a target server.
-- **Function**: It queries a Prometheus instance to collect metrics, and forwards them to the `central-brain` in batches.
+- **Function**: It queries a Prometheus instance to collect metrics, and forwards them to the `central-brain`.
-- **Status**: **COMPLETE & WORKING**.
+- **Status**: **WORKING & OPTIMIZED**.
 The agent is containerized, and its CI/CD pipeline in `.github/workflows/edge-agent.yaml` automatically builds, tests, and pushes its image to both AWS ECR and Docker Hub.
-The data collection and batching mechanism has been debugged and is now working reliably.
+    - **Data Collection Refinement**: The agent now collects a 5-minute range of data for each metric, providing the necessary data for rate calculations.
+    - **Conditional K8s State**: It conditionally collects and sends Kubernetes cluster state only if running within a K8s environment, preventing unnecessary empty data payloads.
+    - **Code Quality**: Pylance type warnings and Black formatting issues have been resolved.

 ### b. `central-brain`
 - **Purpose**: A Dockerized Python (FastAPI) application that serves as the AI/ML core.
 - **Function**: It exposes a secure `/ingest` endpoint to receive data from `edge-agent`s.
-It performs anomaly detection on the `up` metric, stores data persistently, and sends Telegram alerts for detected anomalies.
+It performs anomaly detection on the `up` metric and CPU usage, stores data persistently, and sends Telegram alerts for detected anomalies.
 It is set up for future expansion (e.g., more advanced AI/ML, other alerting channels).
-- **Status**: **DEPLOYED & RUNNING**.
+- **Status**: **DEPLOYED & READY FOR ANALYSIS**.
 The application code is complete.
 The CI/CD pipeline in `.github/workflows/central-brain.yaml` is working.
 The infrastructure has been deployed to AWS via Terraform, and the service is running on ECS Fargate and is accessible via a public Application Load Balancer.
+    - **Payload Compatibility**: The `/ingest` endpoint has been updated to handle batch writes of metrics and the optional `kubernetes_state` field from the `edge-agent`.

 ### c.
 Infrastructure (Terraform)
 - **Provider**: AWS